 Urban trips have a wide variety of purposes.
-The above figure illustrates a typical set of daily trips associated with one individual; his/her activity space (daily spatial behavior).
+The above figure illustrates a typical set of daily trips associated with one employed individual with a child; an activity space (daily spatial behavior).
 Although the individual is directly involved in passenger movements (in this case as the driver), freight trips are also derived from all these daily activities.